The Baltimore Sun: 20th century

 The paper was sold by Reg Murphy in 1986 to the Times-Mirror Company of the Los Angeles Times.

-The same week, a 115 year old rivalry ended.
-The oldest paper in the city, the News American, a Hearst paper since the 1920s, but with roots to 1773, folded.
+The same week, a 115-year-old rivalry ended when the oldest newspaper in the city, the News American, a Hearst paper since the 1920s with roots dating back to 1773, folded.
 A decade later in 1997, The Sun acquired the Patuxent Publishing Company, a local suburban newspaper publisher that had a stable of 15 weekly papers and a few magazines in several communities and counties.

 In the 1990s and 2000s, The Sun began cutting back its foreign coverage.
 In 1995 and 1996, the paper closed its Tokyo, Mexico City and Berlin bureaus.
 Two more—Beijing and London—fell victim to cost-cutting in 2005.
 The final three foreign bureaus—Moscow, Jerusalem, and Johannesburg, South Africa—fell a couple of years later.
 All were closed by 2008, as the Tribune Co. streamlined and downsized the newspaper chain's foreign reporting.
 Some material from The Sun's foreign correspondents is archived at the University of Maryland, Baltimore County.

+21st century

-In the 21st century, The Sun, like most legacy newspapers in the United States, has suffered a number of setbacks in the competition with Internet and other sources, including a decline in readership and ads, a shrinking newsroom staff, and competition in 2005 from The Baltimore Examiner, a free daily that lasted two years to 2007, along with a similar Washington publication of a small chain recently started by new owners that took over the old Hearst flagship paper, the San Francisco Examiner.
+In the 21st century, The Sun, like most legacy newspapers in the United States, has suffered a number of setbacks in the competition with Internet and other sources, including a decline in readership and ads, a shrinking newsroom staff, and competition from 2005 to 2007 with the free daily The Baltimore Examiner, along with a similar Washington, D.C.–based publication of a small chain recently started by new owners that took over the San Francisco Examiner.
 In 2000, the Times-Mirror company was purchased by the Tribune Company of Chicago.
 In 2014, it transferred its newspapers, including The Sun, to Tribune Publishing.